Income inequality and financial engineers

 Somewhere along the line capitalism in North America morphed into a system that didn’t really reward the best, brightest and hardworking any longer.
 It didn’t even really always reward those people that exploited supply-and-demand circumstances (or at least only them).
 Instead, capitalism in many places has become a way for the most wealthy and connected people at the top of the food chain to stay there regardless of their relative merits.
 The prime example of this is in the financial industry, and specifically, financial engineers.

 The financial industry is now responsible for roughly 40% of the USA’s GDP, and over 30% of the S&P TSX 60 is financials as well.
 This is contrary to the basic logic of the economy when you really stop to consider it.
-I mean sure, your banks and insurance companies need to make a profit from their products and services, but is it really good to have that much of our economy resting on the shoulders of an industry that doesn’t actually produce anything?!
+I mean sure, your banks and insurance companies need to make a profit from their products and services, but is it really good to have that much of our economy rests on the shoulders of an industry that doesn’t actually produce anything?!
 Henry Ford gave us the automobile at prices the middle class could afford.
 Steve Jobs, brought a completely new spin to consumer electronics.
 Few would argue that these men shouldn’t be rich.
-Financial engineers give us derivatives, and black market trading.
+Financial engineers give us derivatives and black-market trading.
 What value do these really add to the economy?
 Not much according to most people.

 A huge amount of “the 1%” is now made up of people that got where they are by enjoying built-in advantages that had nothing to do with any sort of merit calculation, using lobbying to co-opt politicians, and dealing in magic tricks that involve other peoples’ money.
 It’s no wonder people are mad.
 For capitalism to work, we need to get back to basic fundamentals.
 Reward people who work hard.
 Create incentives to motivate people to take productive risks, instead of destructive ones.
 Allow wealth and capital to flow to those that deserve it, not those that will merely do anything to protect it.
-At this point, it might be the only way for the twin brothers of free market and capitalism to get their good name back.
+At this point, it might be the only way for the twin brothers of the free market and capitalism to get their good name back.